Save the Date For these Volunteer Opportunities Coming Soon!

 We welcome volunteers!

-Whether your interests or expertise lay in the areas of historical research and preservation, education, sustainable agriculture, habitat restoration and management, communications, development, or events management, you will find a place among our volunteers and share with them a love of Waterford.
+Whether your interests or expertise lay in the areas of historical research and preservation, land use and planning, education, sustainable agriculture, habitat restoration and management,communications, development, or events management, you can find a place among our volunteers and share with them a love of Waterford.

-Let us know how you would like to help, and we’ll put you in touch with the staff and volunteers so vital to our mission of preservation and education.
+Let us know how you would like to help via the form below, and we’ll put you in touch with the staff and volunteers so vital to our mission of preservation and education.
+Opportunities are available for a wide range of interests and time commitments.
+Most of our volunteer opportunities are for adults, but projects for children and students can be arranged with advance notice.

 Archives and Local History Collection